Nzabinesha/Pharamacy-app/README.md

 - Difficulty locating pharmacies with required medicines
 - Many people move across the city searching for pharmacies that stock their prescribed drugs
 - Patients often don't know whether a pharmacy has their medicine, causing wasted trips and delays
+- They do not know if there are pharmacies around them
 - Insurance-related barriers - pharmacies may prefer cash payments over insurance claims

 **Impact:**